-Witness Protection Agency Staff Motor Car Loan Scheme Fund is established by and derives its authority and accountability from the State Officers and other public officers of Government of Kenya circular dated 17th December, 2014 by the SRC's circular and regulated by Witness Protection Agency Staff Motor Car Loan Scheme Fund Regulations approved by Witness Protection Advisory Board on January 2018.
+Witness Protection Agency Staff Motor Car Loan Scheme Fund is established by and derives its authority and accountability from the State Officers and other public officers of the Government of Kenya circular dated 17th December, 2014 by the SRC's circular and regulated by Witness Protection Agency Staff Motor Car Loan Scheme Fund Regulations.
+The Fund Regulations were approved by Witness Protection Advisory Board on January 2018.
 The Fund is wholly owned by the Witness Protection Agency and is domiciled in Kenya.

-The Fund's objective is to provide Motor Car loan facility to Witness Protection Agency staff to purchase motor cars as prescribed in the Regulations and cater for administrative expenses of the fund.
+The Fund's objective is to provide Motor Car Loan facility to Witness Protection Agency staff to purchase motor cars as prescribed in the Regulation and cater for administrative expenses of the Fund.

-Witness Protection Agency operates in a covert nature and therefore the Profile of the Motor Car Loan Scheme Fund Committee and key management of the Scheme could not be included.
+Witness Protection Agency operates covertly and therefore the profile of the Motor Car Loan Scheme Fund Committee Members and key management of the Scheme could not be included.